13 April 2025

 Holy Week: When Jesus died.

 Today is Palm Sunday, the start of what we Christians call Holy Week.
-It’s also called Great Week, Greater Week, Holy and Great Week, Passion Week, Easter Week (by those people who consider Easter the end of the week), and various other titles.
-It remembers the week Jesus died.
+Various Christians also call it Great Week, Greater Week, Holy and Great Week, Passion Week, Easter Week (particularly by those people who consider Easter the end of the week).
+It remembers the week Jesus died, which took place 9–17 Nisan 3793 in the Hebrew calendar.
+In the Julian calendar that’d be 29 March to 4 April of the year 33.

 DAYDATEJESUS’S ACTIVITY